taylorjg/hangman-elm/README.md

 * ~~get a random word via an AJAX call~~
 * ~~handle AJAX errors by falling back to local dictionary again~~
 * ~~display spinner whilst AJAX call is outstanding~~
-* display error panel for AJAX errors
+* ~~display error panel for AJAX errors~~
 * add view-related unit tests
 * add an update-related fuzz test
 * split Main.elm into modules

 # Elm Features Used

-Even though this is only a small app, it covers (or will cover) a lot of Elm features:
+Even though this is only a small app, it covers a lot of Elm features:

 * Passing in data via flags
 * Detecting DOM body keypress events via a port